 ***For some of the above work, the authors list may be updated, as there will likely be more collaborators

-Note: Some of the above are open collaborative guides/templates/tools/resources for research methods and statistics with procedures using open and reproducible programs or methods (e.g. RMD code, Packages, Jamovi, G*Power), but not novel work on statistical models.
-See P. 14 of https://mgto.org/resume-cv/, my MPhil advisor Dr. Gilad Feldman CV for the full list, in which I am involved in some of them.
+Note: Some of the above are free and open collaborative guides/templates/tools/resources for research methods and statistics with procedures using open and reproducible programs or methods (e.g. RMarkdown code, R Packages, Jamovi, G*Power), but not novel work on statistical models.
+See https://mgto.org/resources/ my MPhil advisor website for more details.
+I am involved in some of them.
 We will submit these to journals later after more pre-testing and proof-of-concept.

 - A major hallmark of science is replicability and credibility of findings.
 I am one of the team members of Collaborative Open-science REsearch (CORE).
 We replicate notable classic or influential studies, make some adjustments with well-powered diverse, sometimes cross-regional samples, and add extensions to gain additional novel and potentially meaningful insights.
 I have published several replication-extensions, regularly do peer reviews and provide guidance, as a tutor, for replication-extension studies in Social-Cognitive Psychology, Emotions, Judgment and Decision Making by HKU students, led by Dr. Gilad Feldman and other researchers.
 Check https://mgto.org/pre-registered-replications/ for details.
 This mass replication-extensions project (CORE), received selection for Society for Improving Psychological Science Commendation in 2020.